bankoncloud/terraform-example-foundation/1-org/README.md

 #### 💬 Organization Policy Constraints

-FIs should review `org_policy_mas_abs.tf` to review the following org-level constraints:
+In addition to the other Organization Policies, FIs should review `org_policy_mas_abs.tf` to evaluate if the following constraints are needed:

-- `constraints/compute.restrictNonConfidentialComputing` to restrict non-Confidential Computing resources from being created
+- `constraints/compute.restrictNonConfidentialComputing` to restrict non-Confidential Computing resources from being created (by default, this is disabled, although FIs can enable it and add specific folders or projects to be excluded from this constraint)
 - `constraints/storage.retentionPolicySeconds` to enforce Cloud Storage retention policy from a list of retention periods (by default, 1 hour and 30 days are configured)

 ### Deploying with Cloud Build